EvilOlaf/scum/README.md

 All credit for the initial work goes to j0s0n.

 ### foot notes
-I am pretty sure that some of the port exposurese are unecessary.
-Though I could not find any clear and straight-forward information which ports and protocols are actually necessary.
-Also this port calculation weirdness from SCUM does not help much either.
+I am certain some port exposures are unnecessary.
+However, I could not find clear documentation on which ports and protocols are required.
+The SCUM server's port calculation behavior doesn't help either.
-Though having too much exposed here should not do any harm either.
+Exposing additional ports should not cause any harm.